chrisclarke01/ultimate-lineup-picker/README.md

 - [ ] Allow users to pick PPR, half-PPR, and Standard scoring
 - [ ] Allow users to adjust point values for player stats (ie, change how many points per yard, value of a TD, etc)
-- [ ] Allow users to adjust team size and player amount (ie, 2 QB, Super Flex, 1 WR, etc)
+- [ ] Allow users to adjust player amount (ie, 2 QB, Super Flex, 1 WR, etc)

+## Planned Improvements

+- [ ] Enhance UI to make interface prettier
+- [ ] Divide Vue components into more modularized pieces

 ## Tools Used